1.289-339-3464

 Mindfulness Strengthens Brain Areas Related to Reduced Mind-wandering

-By admin | Featured Articles, What's New | Comments are Closed | 12 October, 2015 | 0
+By Parmjit Singh, PhD | Featured Articles, What's New | Comments are Closed | 12 October, 2015 | 0

 I am sure you have been pestered by your own wandering mind when it refuses to stay focused on the object(s) you are trying to pay attention.
 In some sense, it is not entirely personal: for some, mind wanders a lot and for others it wanders little less.
 It does wander nonetheless.

-In addition to its usual annoyance of reduced productivity and efficiency, mind-wandering is said to hike up the risk for unhappiness, depression, reduction in telomere length, etc.
+In addition to its usual annoyance of reduced productivity and efficiency, mind-wandering is said to hike up the risk for unhappiness, depression, reduction in telomere length, etc. Wandering mind also makes us at risk for unhappiness.

 Mindfulness, on the other hand, is proving to be an effective antidote to mind-wandering.
 It does so by working on default mode network (DMN) of the brain.
 DMN is a collection of the circuits in the brain which are suspected to be involved in mind-wandering.
 Recent studies of experienced mindfulness practitioners have also shown that their DMN starts to dial down when investigated under fMRI.